kubernetes-retired/contrib/ingress/controllers/nginx-alpha-ssl/README.md

       paths:
       - backend:
           serviceName: example
-          servicePort: 8080
+          servicePort: 8043
         path: /
 ```
 You should be able to access the Services on the public IP of the node the nginx pod lands on.
+If using ssl: true the backend service must be https:// as well.

 Note the `ssl: true` label.